Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Spread a large (6’x6’) piece of plastic on the floor and shine a bright light on it.
 Remove the contents of your bin and make nine piles.
 There will be worms all through the piles but don’t worry.
 They hate light and will quickly burrow into the middle of the piles.
 When you don’t see any worms, carefully remove the surface of each pile, exposing the worms again.
 Place your newly collected compost in a plastic bag and wait for the worms to disappear again.
 Remove a second layer from each pile exposing the worms again.
 Keep doing this until all the compost is gone and only worms are left.
 Collect all the worms and weigh them.
+If you are queasy, you may want to wear gloves.
 Because worms do die off and become compost you may have fewer and need to get some more.
 In some cases, the worms may have reproduced so you may have more worms than you started with.
 Place fresh bedding in your bin.
+Mix in some soil.
 Replace the worms.
+Add food waste.
 Continue adding waste weekly for another month to six weeks until you have to do this again.

 The Easy Way

 Instead of removing the used bedding and compost from the bin, simply push it all over to one side of the bin.
 On the other side, place fresh bedding and waste and cover your bin.
 In about a month, the worms will have all migrated to the new bedding and you can simply remove the finished compost from the bin.
 Easy peasy and you don’t have to touch any worms!